Cyporix/Character_generator/README.md

             }
   }

-  removing 'personality' or build or any attributes is the same as "personality: [""]" the weight for the attribute is easier to follow if all the values sum up to 100 since it will act as a percentage. it works with different values like ["short:1", "human-size:2", "tall:1"], in this case it will make 'human-size' 50% chance since it would be 2/4 chances.
+  removing 'personality' or build or any attributes is the same as '"personality": [""]' the weight for the attribute is easier to follow if all the values sum up to 100 since it will act as a percentage. it works with different values like ["short:1", "human-size:2", "tall:1"], in this case it will make 'human-size' 50% chance since it would be 2/4 chances.
 If there is a table of values in the attribute, the only possibilities will be that table.
 NOTE: You can have a type